brakmic/COM_Tutorials/projects/basics/README.md

 ---

-Keep this file as `HelloworldDll.cpp`.
+Keep this file as `HelloWorldDll.cpp`.

 ```cpp
 #include <Windows.h>